About Angelica Wisenbarger

 My currently unraveling writing projects are:

-Diogenesis, a menippean satire of a novel on the youth of Diogenes
+Diogenesis, a modern menippean satire about the youth of Diogenes

 Comeuppance, a fictionalization of the life of my great-great grandmother, Anna Shapiro, who emigrated from Vinnytsia in the wake of the Russian Revolution